ibm-cloud-docs/account/trustedprofile-fed-tutorial.md

 {: #trusted-profile-federated-access}
 {: step}

 Marla created narrow conditions that authenticate only the developers on the team that are working in the chatbot test environment.
-Now she can create a policy to give them the {{site.data.keyword.cloud_notm}} service and platform access they need for the project.
+Now, she can create a policy to give them the {{site.data.keyword.cloud_notm}} service and platform access they need for the project.

 1. Select **Access policy**
 1. Select **{{site.data.keyword.containershort}}** from the list of services.
 Click **Next**.
 1. Scope the access to **Specific resources** based on selected attributes.
 1. Select **Resource group**.
-Marla can select or input the name of the resource group that's created for the chatbot project.
+Marla can select or input the name of the resource group that's been created for the chatbot project.
 1. Select Viewer and Reader roles to define the scope of access, and click **Review**.
 1. Click **Add** to add your policy configuration to your policy summary.
 1. Select **{{site.data.keyword.toneanalyzerfull}}** from the list of services.
 1. Scope the access to **Specific resources** based on selected attributes.
 1. Select **Resource group**.
-Marla can select or input the name of the resource group that's created for the chatbot project.
+Marla can select or input the name of the resource group that's been created for the chatbot project.
 1. Select Viewer and Reader roles to define the scope of access, and click **Review**.
 1. Click **Add** to add your policy configuration to your policy summary.
 1. Review the profile summary and click **Create**.